NASA-ESA Mars Sample Return: 2012 to 2013

-In 2013 the NASA Ames Research Center proposed that a SpaceX Falcon Heavy could deliver two tons of useful payload to the Mars surface, including an Earth return spacecraft that would be launched from Mars by a one-ton single-stage MAV using liquid bipropellants fed by turbopumps.
+In 2013, the NASA Ames Research Center proposed that a SpaceX Falcon Heavy could deliver two tons of useful payload to the Mars surface, including an Earth return spacecraft that would be launched from Mars by a one-ton single-stage MAV using liquid bipropellants fed by turbopumps.
 The successful landing of the Curiosity rover directly on its wheels (August 2012) motivated JPL to take a fresh look at carrying the MAV on the back of a rover.
-A fully guided 300-kg MAV (like Lockheed's 2011 two-stage solid) would avoid the need for a round-trip fetch rover.
-A smaller 150-kg MAV would permit one rover to also include sample collection while using MSL heritage to reduce mission cost and development time, placing most development risk on the MAV.
-The 150-kg MAV would be made lightweight by spinning it up before stage separation, although the lack of telemetry data from the spin-stabilized unguided upper stage was noted as a disadvantage.
+A fully guided 300-kg MAV (like Lockheed Martin's 2011 two-stage solid) would avoid the need for a round-trip fetch rover.
+A smaller 150-kg MAV would permit one rover to also include sample collection while using MSL heritage to reduce mission cost and development time; placing most development risk on the MAV.

 JPL later presented more details of the 150-kg solid propellant mini-MAV concept of 2012, in a summary of selected past efforts.
-The absence of telemetry data during the 1999 loss of the Mars Polar Lander had put an emphasis on "critical event communications," subsequently applied to MSR.
-Then after the MSL landing in 2012, requirements had been revisited with a goal to reduce MAV mass.
+The absence of telemetry data during the 1999 loss of the Mars Polar Lander had put an emphasis on "critical event communications", that was subsequently applied to MSR.
+Then, after the MSL landing in 2012, requirements had been revisited with a goal to reduce MAV mass.
 Single fault tolerance and continuous telemetry data to Mars orbit were questioned.
 For the 500 grams (1.1 lb) of samples, a 3.6-kg (7.9 lb) payload was deemed possible instead of 5 kg (11 lb).
 The 2012 mini-MAV concept had single-string avionics, in addition to the spin-stabilized upper stage without telemetry.